The Required Alternative Society: The Simpler Way.

 Because it will be a stable economy many political issues will have been eliminated, such as struggles over new developments, re-zonings, freeway construction, more mining or logging leases, and especially those to do with trade, foreign investment and finance.
 Many problems such as unemployment will not exist (towns will make sure everyone has a livelihood) and many such as aged care will be handled at the local level, again greatly decreasing the need for centralised decision making, professionals or bureaucracy.

 The revolutionary significance of the kind of ‘state’ described here could not be exaggerated.
-Throughout history a few central rulers have forced people to obey, but now we in a situation where that model cannot work, where sustainable, cohesive communities can only function well if they control their own affairs (within national systems of law etc.).
+Throughout history a few central rulers have forced people to obey, but now we are in a situation where that model cannot work, where sustainable and cohesive communities can only function well if they control their own affairs (within national systems of law etc.).
 Equally profound is the order of events; it cannot be that the new form of ‘state’ comes into being and then establishes the new kinds of communities and culture.
 Communities determined to run their own affairs must emerge first and in time they will begin to demand radical restructuring of the present centralised state so that it supports and serves the towns, and the latter make the decisions.
 (On these questions of transition strategy and ‘socialism’ see further below.)

 The New Economy.